 Samara Henry ‘20

 As a student, I’m given the opportunity to academically excel and network on several platforms.
 The variety of general education requirements allows me to be well versed in multiple disciplines.
 Niagara County Community College (NCCC) happens to be an institution that was far enough for me to thrive, but close enough for me to return to New York City.
-After completing my NCCC degree, I plan on transferring to a four-year institution, where I plan to enroll in the 4+1 degree program and continue pursuing my aspirations of becoming an English teacher.
+After completing my NCCC degree, I am transferring to a four-year institution, where I plan to enroll in the 4+1 degree program and continue pursuing my aspirations of becoming an English teacher.

 The assessment of student learning outcomes is not only a key indicator of program effectiveness, it is also one of the standards of excellence identified by the Middle States Commission (Standard 5) and is required through the SUNY assessment initiative.